 Soft coolers are a bit of a niche category: They aren’t built to keep ice cold for more than a couple days, but they can be a nice supplement to a larger hard-sided model or a standalone option for those who just need to keep a lunch and beverages cold for the day.
 For the latter, we love minimalist designs like OtterBox’s Tote Cooler.
 For a very palatable $90, the OtterBox comes well equipped with ample storage for stashing the essentials, including dual mesh water bottle pockets, a zippered pocket on one side, and a drop-in pocket on the other (which also contains a bottle opener).
 The Tote Cooler even comes with an ice pack, which can’t be said of any other design here.
 The rest of the build has an equally premium feel, from the smooth water-resistant zippers to the removable shoulder strap and easy-to-clean interior.
 And when it comes time to pack away your gear for the season, the OtterBox folds pretty flat thanks to the semi-rigid flap at the bottom (which gives the base structure when pushed down).

 All that said, it’s important to set reasonable expectations with designs like the OtterBox.
-Although well insulated for a tote-style cooler (ice retention is listed at a very respectable two days), the Tote Cooler still falls noticeably short of higher-end alternatives like Yeti’s Hopper M15, which is a smaller version of the Hopper M30 above.
+Although well insulated for a tote-style cooler (ice retention is listed at a very respectable two days), the Tote Cooler still falls noticeably short of higher-end alternatives like Yeti’s Hopper M15 mentioned above.
 The OtterBox also lacks the tough shell and leak-proofing of the RTIC Soft Pack above and Icemule Classic below, meaning it won’t be a top choice for days on the water.
 Finally, the narrow opening can make it harder to fit bulky items inside and see all of the contents at a glance.
 But most folks will realistically be using an insulated tote for activities like road trips, grocery and farmers market runs, or short outings to the park or beach, and the OtterBox is a real winner for that.
 Of note: Hydro Flask and RTIC also make quality insulated totes for less, although the Tote Cooler is the most fully featured of the bunch.

 See the OtterBox Tote Cooler